supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He does not claim mastery in stoicism.
 - He considers himself a begginer to Incremental Reading.
 - He spends about 3 daily hours SRSing.

+- He tried to introduce people to SRS unsuccesfully.

-- (humans are much better generalitzation)
+- Humans are much better generalitzation
 - **all your knowledge is always provisional**.
 - Basic facts are worth keeping them, perhaps you could forget them in 20 years.
 Is preferable to do the opposite error: doing the card when is not needed.
 He started using SRS to distinguish art styles (paintings).
 Then he was able recognize the style on new paintings he saw. (prediction).